rhiaro/aseedoncesown/index.md

 "Did you get in?
 To genetics?"

 Breatsch T'Lin nodded.
-"It's really good," she laughed through a sob.
+"It was really good," she laughed through a sob.
 "I just clean up the lab after the students.
-But I'm learning so much.
-I get to go to all their meetings, read all their papers."
+But I was learning so much.
+I got to go to all their meetings, read all their papers."

 "I'm glad," said Effingis.
 "I'm happy for you.
 I'm _proud_ of you.
 You weren't meant to be following me around taking notes for your whole life."